asepart/amosss182/README.md

 `$ mvn clean compile`

-`$ mvn exec:java -Dexec.mainClass="HelloWorldService"`
+`$ mvn exec:java -Dexec.mainClass="de.fau.cs.osr.amos.asepart.WebService"`

-On port 12345, the service will respond with "Hello World" to any GET request.
+On port 12345, the service will respond with "Hello World" to any GET request and show the number of requests made in total.

 ### Admin Web App